-We analyzed synthetic VCV (vowel-consonant-vowel) data generated by the Task Dynamics Application (or TaDA) software [7, 8] - which implements the Task Dynamic model of inter-articulator coordination in speech within the framework of Articulatory Phonology [9].
+We analyzed synthetic VCV (vowel-consonant-vowel) data generated by the Task Dynamics Application (or TaDA) software [7, 8] - which implements the Task Dynamic model of inter-articulator speech coordination with the framework of Articulatory Phonology [9].
 We chose to analyze synthetic data since (i) articulatory data is generated by a known compositional model of speech production, and (ii) we can generate a balanced dataset of VCV observations.
 TaDA also incorporates a coupled-oscillator model of inter-gestural planning, a gestural-coupling model, and a configurable articulatory speech synthesizer [10, 11] (see Figure 1).
-TaDA generates articulatory and acoustic outputs from orthographical (ARPABET) input.
-The ARPABET input is syllabified, parsed into gestural regimes and inter-gestural coupling relations using hand-tuned dictionaries and then converted into a gestural score.
-The obtained gestural score is an ensemble of constriction tasks, or gestures, for the utterance, specifying the intervals of time during which particular constriction tasks are active.
-This is finally used by the Task Dynamic model implementation in TaDA to calculate the time functions of the articulators whose motions achieve the constriction tasks (sampled at 200 Hz).
+TaDA generates articulatory and acoustic outputs from orthographical input.
+The orthographic input is syllabified using the Carnegie Mellon pronouncing dictionary, parsed into gestural regimes and inter-gestural coupling relations using hand-tuned dictionaries and then converted into a gestural score.
+The obtained gestural score is an ensemble of gestures for the utterance, specifying the intervals of time during which particular constriction gestures are active.